 The Outsider

-Stephen King’s The Outsider begins with a horrible crime against a young child, with all the evidence pointing to Terry Maitland, a man that was hours away when the crime occurred.
+Stephen King’s The Outsider begins with a horrible crime against a young child, with all the evidence pointing to Terry Maitland, a man who was hours away when the crime occurred.
 It should have been an airtight case, except for his alibi.
 If it’s a Stephen King novel, you know you can expect a lot of supernatural twists and characters second-guessing their grasp on reality.

 The Silent Patient